MisterY/gnucash-portfolio-cli/README.md

 Gnucash Portfolio CLI

-If running a web UI (server + client) is problematic, here is a CLI interface to [GnuCash Portfolio](https://github.com/MisterY/gnucash-portfolio) functions, written in Python.
+If running a web UI (server + client) is problematic, here is the CLI interface to [GnuCash Portfolio](https://github.com/MisterY/gnucash-portfolio) functions, written in Python.
+This can be very useful if running the code on Android devices, for example.

-Initially, there well be simple scripts for accessing the basic features.
-This could grow into a full CLI application at a later stage.
+Initially, there are a few simple scripts for providing the basic features.
+That might grow into a full CLI application at a later stage.

 ## Tips